 Our Mission, Vision, & History

-ChildStrive partners with families to support young children’s success in daily life and in the community.
+ChildStrive partners with families and the community to support young children’s success.

 Our vision is that all children will be ready to succeed in school and in life.